 8. Shelter.
 Unless there is a need to share body heat, sharing a shelter should be avoided.
 Night noises, shuffling, farts, snores, sleep talkers, rolling off the mat, rolling over on each other…EEE.
 Agreeing to set up close enough to hear if the other calls, yet staying far enough apart to avoid too much familiarity is a good idea.
 Ear plugs are another good idea.

 9. Miscellany: Are they going to lose their shit upon seeing a snake, spider, lizard, bear?
 Does being cold or wet make them extra miserable (whiny)?
 Do they have to update Facebook and Instagram and/or ‘just check in’ every time there’s cell service?
 Photos are awesome, but what if one person wants shots of every plant along the trail?
 Is there a minor health issue that requires frequent stops for snacks or potty breaks?

-10. In most cases, all of the above will boil down to two things-dates both people are free and the distance both want to travel both to the trailhead and on the trail!
-Everything will work itself out.
+10. In most cases, all of the above will boil down to two things being compatible-dates both people are free and the trail they want to hike!
+Most things can be worked out on the trail.
 Or, if not, each person will then have an even better personal checklist for the next time a partner is needed!